-There are six matters scheduled for a vote:
+There are four matters scheduled for a vote:

-- Proposal 1: Election of the three Class III directors named herein to hold office until the 2023 Annual Meeting of Stockholders. - Proposal 2: Approval of an amendment to the Company's Amended and Restated Certificate of Incorporation, as amended, to increase the number of authorized shares of common stock from 40,000,000 to 80,000,000 (the "Authorized Shares Amendment"). - Proposal 3: Approval of an amendment to the Company's 2019 Equity Incentive Plan (the "Amended 2019 Plan") to, among other things, increase the number of shares of common stock authorized for issuance under the 2019 Equity Incentive Plan by 500,000 shares. - Proposal 4: Ratification of the selection of Ernst & Young LLP by the Audit Committee of the Board as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2020. - Proposal 5: Approval, on an advisory basis, of the compensation of the Company's named executive officers, as disclosed in the Proxy Statement. - Proposal 6: Advisory indication of the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers.
+Proposal 1: Election of the two Class I directors named herein to hold office until the 2024 Annual Meeting of Stockholders.

+- Proposal 2: Approval of an amendment to the Company's 2019 Equity Incentive Plan (the "Amended 2019 Plan") to, among other things, increase the number of shares of common stock authorized for issuance under the 2019 Equity Incentive Plan by 500,000 shares. - Proposal 3: Ratification of the selection of Ernst & Young LLP by the Audit Committee of the Board as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2021. - Proposal 4: Approval, on an advisory basis, of the compensation of the Company's named executive officers, as disclosed in the Proxy Statement.